0xTaylur/0xtaylur.github.io/forwardslash.md

 ?>
 ```

-The PHP code contains credentials for ths user`chiv`.
+The PHP code contains credentials for the user`chiv`.
 ```php
 if (@ftp_login($conn_id, "chiv", 'N0bodyL1kesBack/')) {